Remarkable Women 2022: Renee Siegmann

 SIOUX FLALS, S.D.
 (KELO) — March is Women’s History month and all this month we’re sharing the stories of our KELOLAND Remarkable Women nominees.

-Tonight’s nominee grew up on a Farm near Montrose with a career in the military that took her all over the world.
+This week’s nominee grew up on a farm near Montrose with a career in the military that took her all over the world.

-“She just shows that you can grow up anywhere, like on a farm in Montrose, and become anything you want to do,” Renee Siegmann’s husband and nominator Rick Siegmann said.
+“She just shows that you can grow up anywhere, like on a farm in Montrose, and become anything you want to do,” Renee Siegmann’s husband and nominator Rich Siegmann said.

 Sioux Falls dermatologist Renee Siegmann is living proof that if you can dream it, you can achieve it.